 What is a prenuptial agreement?

-A pre-nuptial agreement (also known as an ante-nuptial agreement or pre-marital agreement) is a legal agreement, which is documented, between two individuals before they get married.
-The agreement sets out how the couple wish their existing assets to be divided if they split-up.
+A prenuptial agreement or ‘prenup’ is a legal agreement made between two people before they get married.
+The agreement sets out how the couple wants their existing pre-marital assets to be divided if they split-up.
+A postnuptial agreement or ‘postnup’ is essentially the same thing, but it’s made after marriage.
+Postnuptial agreements deal with assets that the couple come into possession of while married.

 If a nuptial agreement deals with assets and income applying the three principles, then it is highly likely the nuptial agreement will be upheld by the court.